Vinay290704/hiring_platform/ReadMe.md

     This will generate a file like `jdbc-learning-1.0-SNAPSHOT-jar-with-dependencies.jar` in the `target` directory.

 ---

-## Instructions for Running the `.jar` File

-This section is for users who have received the final `.jar` file and want to run the application directly.

-### Prerequisites

-- **Java Runtime Environment (JRE):** Version 17 or higher must be installed on your system.
-You can verify this by running `java -version` in your terminal.
-- **MySQL Server:** You must have a running instance of MySQL Server.
-The application will handle the rest.

 ### How to Run

 1.  **Place the JAR file:** Put the `.jar` file (e.g., `hiring_platform.jar`) into any folder on your computer.